Design Arno’s life

 - idealized shape of the background process of humanity

-- actual shape will look more like a downward step pyramid: alternating periods of relative stability followed by rapid deterioration, each time ending in a lower level of complexity
+- actual shape may look more like a downward step pyramid: alternating periods of relative stability followed by rapid deterioration, each time ending in a lower level of complexity

 - Web of Goals